yaxsomo/Driller_Software/README.md

 ### Executing the main program

-In order to execute the program, we have to launch the client file (on the root directory):
+In order to execute the program, we have to launch the client file (on the project root directory):

 ##### Usage
 ```